PL-10

 The PL-10 (霹雳-10 (Pī Lì-10, Thunderbolt-10), NATO reporting name: CH-AA-9), formerly known as PL-ASR (stands for PiLi-Advanced Short Range), is a short-range, infrared-homing / active radar homing air-to-air missile (AAM) developed by the People's Republic of China.
+It is the latest-generation Chinese short-range air-to-air missile.

 History

 Development of the PL-10 began in 2004.
 The design was approved in 2010 and it entered production in 2013.
 The chief designer was Liang Xiaogeng (梁晓庚) of the Shanghai Academy of Science and Technology.
 Pictures of the PL-10, then known as the PL-ASR, appeared on the Chinese internet in 2008.